anywhichway/nano-memoize/README.md

 # Introduction

 Version 3.x.x of nano-memoize was modified to use newer versions of JavaScript built-in classes and take advantage of current v8 loop optimizations.
-As a result, the minified/brotli size at 733 bytes is slightly smaller and it is generally more than 25% faster that v2.x.x and v1.x.x.
+As a result, the minified/brotli size at 728 bytes is slightly smaller and it is slightly faster that v2.x.x and v1.x.x.

 Our tests show it is the nano-memoize fastest openly available JavaScript memoizer for single and multiple argument functions accepting primitives and objects.
 However, I have found that benchmarks can vary dramatically from O/S to O/S or Node version to Node version, so I could be wrong.
 These tests were run on a Windows 10 Pro 64bit 2.8ghz i7 machine with 16GB RAM and Node v18.13.0.
 Garbage collection was forced between each sample run to minimize its impact on results.

 The speed tests are below.

-* For single primitive argument functions `nano-memoize` is typically 1% faster than `fast-memoize` and `micro-emoize` faster.
+* For single primitive argument functions `nano-memoize` is typically 2% faster than `fast-memoize` and `micro-emoize`.
 However, all three are within the margin of error of the other.

 * For single object argument functions `nano-memoize` is typically 15% faster than its closest competitor `fast-memoize`.

-* For multiple primitive argument functions `nano-memoize` is typically 5% faster than  its closest competitor `moize`.
+* For multiple primitive argument functions `nano-memoize`, `moize` and `micro-memoize` are always the three fastest and within each others margin of error.

-* For multiple object argument functions `micro-memoize` is typically first and `nano-memoize` second.
-However, each are within each other's margin of error.
+* For multiple object argument functions `nano-memoize`, `moize` and `micro-memoize` are always the three fastest and within each others margin of error.

+* For custom equality functions 'nano-memoize` and `micro-memoize vary in speed depending on the equality function used.
+See the table below.

-The planetheidea/moize library (which claims to be the fastest) does not include nano-memoize for comparison and the repository is not accepting comments or a pull request for some technical reason.
+The planetheidea/moize library (which claims to be the fastest on average) does not include `nano-memoize` for comparison and the repository is not accepting comments or a pull request for some technical reason.
 The repository has been forked and its own benchmarking has been updated and run to confirm the results below.

 Starting cycles for functions with a single primitive parameter...